 8. Go for the local brew

 For most people, spring break is about drinking, but drinking has a tendency to add up.
-A great way to protect your pennies is to explore the local beer choices, they’re always cheaper and you usually get more for your money.
-Sol was a popular choice amongst spring breakers in Cabo.
+A great way to protect your pennies is to explore the local beer choices, they’re always cheaper and you get more for your money.
+Sol was a popular choice with spring breakers in Cabo.

 9. Talk to the locals

 This may sound near enough impossible when you’re in a town full of tourists in the middle of party season, but you’ll find that most of the staff are locals of a similar age and just as interested in partying.
-The difference is, they’ve been doing it for longer wherever you are so they’ve probably got a lot useful advice and some hilarious stories to share.
+The difference is, they’ve been doing it for longer wherever you are so they’ve probably got a lot of useful advice and some hilarious stories to share.
 Take the time to have a conversation; you might make some good friends…

 10. Try something different